Dinan Castle (Château de Dinan)

 The building was altered between 1693 and 1711 by the military engineer Garanjeau (in particular, the roof was suppressed and replaced by a terrace) and then by the Monuments Historiques and the city of Dinan, which are now responsible for its preservation.

-The donjon has five storeys, crowned by a parapet walk with machicolation decorated with trefoils and supported on long, elegant corbels; a sixth storey, covered with slate, formerly made up the upper part of the structure.
+The donjon has five stories, crowned by a parapet walk with machicolation decorated with trefoils and supported on long, elegant corbels; a sixth story, covered with slate, formerly made up the upper part of the structure.

 While the exterior of the Dinan Castle has a fortified appearance, the interior is primarily residential.
 The floors are linked by a continuous spiral staircase.

-There is a kitchen on the ground floor, and the first to fourth storeys have the usual late medieval layout of hall and chamber, supplemented by garderobes and latrines etc.
+There is a kitchen on the ground floor, and the first to fourth stories have the usual late medieval layout of hall and chamber, supplemented by garderobes and latrines, etc.

 The rooms have huge fireplaces and are generously lit by large casement windows with mullions and transoms.
 A chapel provided with a heated stall on the second floor completes this seigneurial residence.

-Dinan castle perfectly combines military considerations with efficient residential accommodation; and its skilful and subtle proportions enhance this achievement.
+Dinan Castle perfectly combines military considerations with efficient residential accommodation, and its skillful and subtle proportions enhance this achievement.

 Château de Dinan Visitor Information

-Dinan Castle is own and managed by the municipality of Dinan.
+Dinan Castle is owned and managed by the municipality of Dinan.

 Opening times

-The castle is closed on 25 of December and in the hole month of January.
+The castle is closed on the 25 of December and for the whole month of January.

 Tickets:

-An aduld ticket is 4 €, a child ticket is.
+An adult ticket is 4 €, and a child ticket is.
 1,55 €.
 There are also discounted tickets for group visits: adult tickets 2,20 € pp, and children groups (students) 1,55 € pp

 Château de Dinan Address: Rue du Château, 22100 Dinan, France.
 Use this map to get directions: